ucg8j/blog/_drafts/1970-01-01-open-source-data-analytics.md

 Like Apache Superset
 [https://www.metabase.com/](https://www.metabase.com/)

-A client side (browser) app for users to dump spreadsheet data in and usea gui to create D3 viz [https://github.com/rawgraphs/raw](https://github.com/rawgraphs/raw)
+A client side (browser) app for users to dump spreadsheet data in and use a gui to create D3 viz [https://github.com/rawgraphs/raw](https://github.com/rawgraphs/raw)

 A Contour ish app.